cardano-foundation/cf-java-rewards-calculation/README.md

 JSON_DATA_SOURCE_FOLDER=/path/to/your/rewards-calculation-test-data
 ```
+> [!NOTE]
-`⚠️ The actual rewards data will also be fetched when setting DATA_FETCHER_SKIP_VALIDATION_DATA=false, but it is only used from the validator and not within the calculation itself.`
+>️ The actual rewards data will also be fetched when setting DATA_FETCHER_SKIP_VALIDATION_DATA=false, but it is only used from the validator and not within the calculation itself.`

 #### Data Plotter